 They say there’s no time like the present.
 But revenue-focused marketers know that when it comes to Pinterest, it’s simply not true.
-Consumers check Facebook for their memories, scroll the ‘Gram for what’s now, but when they’re daydreaming about their upcoming wedding or need inspiration for what house furnishings to buy, Pinterest is all about the future.
+Consumers check and for their memories, scroll Instagram for what’s now, but when they’re daydreaming about their upcoming wedding or need inspiration for what house furnishings to buy, Pinterest is all about the future.

 With all this opportunity, marketers are chomping at the bit to get in.
-The result?
-A two-part series on how savvy brands are investing in their organic Pinterest strategy during 2019.
+We dive into how savvy brands are investing in their organic Pinterest strategy during 2019.

 For a visual marketing channel, telling a great visual story is critical to success.
 Besides selling a product, you’re selling an aspirational journey through your boards that should resonate with your audience and be in line with your brand.

-In part two, let’s dive into a few fail-proof ways that smart marketers are optimizing their Pinterest strategy and surfacing some key insights to help them along.
+Let’s dive into a few fail-proof ways that smart marketers are optimizing their strategy and surfacing some key Pinterest insights to help them along.
 Because it’s a critical time to get growing on Pinterest.

 In addition to the big news that our friends at Pinterest went public back in April, which surely translates into an exciting trajectory in the near future, Pinterest is the new black—er, white space.
 Social users are starting to fatigue from the negative effects of other social channels’ focus on increasing personal popularity and peer to peer engagements.
 Pinterest is perfectly positioned to inspire and foster positivity, excitement, and hope.
 After all, Pinterest is where users go to get inspiration for their life.
 It’s not about projecting an image.
 It’s personal.
 In fact, in the product’s early days, pinners requested secret boards so they could protect their most intimate hopes and ideas in private.
 The channel doesn’t optimize for typical engagements (more on this in a hot minute👇), but rather to help pinners get inspired and plan online, with the end goal of getting the user offline and into the world.
 Despite loading pinners up with DIYs, inspo, and recipes to master offline, their average time on the app is a massive 14.2-minute session—clearly, people are investing their time in searching there.